Rules of Procedure

 Policy:

-- Meeting Conduct: Board meetings must avoid any topics that could be construed as anti-competitive, including sensitive commercial strategies or exclusionary practices.
+• Meeting Conduct: Board meetings must avoid any topics that could be construed as anti-competitive to the marketplace, including sensitive commercial strategies or exclusionary practices

 Acknowledgment: